SpaceG/spaceg.github.io/_posts/2015-04-13-hack-the-world.markdown

 <h2 class="section-heading"><strong>Hello World.</strong> </h2>
 <h2 class="section-heading">My Name is .... </h2>

 Can you still remember your first "Hello World" ?
-I was listing that Radio Stream [Essjay - Who YOu Are?](https://www.mixcloud.com/EssjayK/essjay-k-in-the-mix-x-who-you-are-0910-139bpm-123h-lenght-progressive/listeners/) .
+I was listing that Radio Stream [Essjay - Who You Are?](https://www.mixcloud.com/EssjayK/essjay-k-in-the-mix-x-who-you-are-0910-139bpm-123h-lenght-progressive/listeners/) .
 How Awesome was that.?
 And Now.?
 I have learned so much!
 Thanks for the support and the digital friendship with many developers worldwide.
 My network could be even greater.

 In the Next Days, i will publish more security Details. ;) But I'm not gonna show you how Hack a Facebook or other entries Account. -